Seeking the Kingdom of God: From Religion to Relationship

 • Prioritize the King: Make a conscious decision to seek the Kingdom first in your decisions and finances.
 Let your life demonstrate that Jesus is your true source for all your needs.

 • Be an Ambassador: You are called to represent the King wherever you go.
 Whether through a kind word, a healing prayer, or a simple act of service, your goal is to point people to the King and His Kingdom.
-You need the power of the baptism with the Holy Spirit to do this effectively.
+You need the empowerment of the Holy Spirit to do this effectively.

 Persevering When Your Kingdom Journey Feels Slow